 The roofing material is asphalt composition shingles.
-The slope or pitch of the roof is medium.
+The slope or pitch of the roof is medium in some areas and steep in others.
 Metal gutters are used to collect the roof water drainage.
-The roof is approximately 15 years old.
-To determine the exact age of the roof ask the seller for invoices and warranty information from the contractor.
+The roof was recently installed.
+To determine the exact age of the roof refer to invoices and warranty information from the contractor.